Hao Zhou is a filmmaker and photographer from Nanchuan, China. Zhou’s work often centers on people finding joy despite structural oppression.

 In 2014, Zhou made his first feature, The Night, about young, queer sex workers in China.
 Premiering at the Berlinale, The Night won top prizes at Black Movie, Nara, China Independent, and others.
 In 2017, Zhou associate-produced a stage adaptation of The Night, performed to critical acclaim at the Tokyo Metropolitan Theatre.

-In 2021, Zhou made a Student Academy Award-winning short film, Frozen Out (Frameline, BFI Flare, NewFest).
 Currently Zhou is in production and postproduction on multiple projects, both narrative and nonfiction.
-Zhou is an assistant professor of film at Kenyon College.